decidables/decidables/sites/detectable/src/threshold.md

 :::ui

-The distance from the origin, or neutral point, to the threshold is explicitly labeled with :key[c].
+The distance from the origin, or neutral point, to the threshold is explicitly labeled with :key[<span class="math-var">c</span>].
 This is a *live* graph, so you can drag the threshold line or its handle to adjust its position.
 If there are evidence measurements for individual trials, they will change between :key['Present'] responses and :key['Absent'] responses based on the location of the threshold, allowing you to see the effect of :key[Bias] on behavior.

 :::

-If you are wondering why :key[bias] is represented with the symbol :key[c], perhaps it is because the threshold is often referred to as a <span class="math-var">c</span>riterion in the work on SDT.
-However, this reason was not explicitly stated in the original paper introducing :key[c] :cite[@Ingham1970].
+If you are wondering why :key[bias] is represented with the symbol :key[<span class="math-var">c</span>], perhaps it is because the threshold is often referred to as a <span class="math-var">c</span>riterion in the work on SDT.
+However, this reason was not explicitly stated in the original paper introducing :key[<span class="math-var">c</span>] :cite[@Ingham1970].

-Note that when :key[c] is zero, the threshold is precisely where the two distributions intersect.
+Note that when :key[<span class="math-var">c</span>] is zero, the threshold is precisely where the two distributions intersect.
 In other words, the model will respond :key['present'] whenever it is more likely that the signal is indeed :key[present], and it will respond :key['absent'] whenever it is more likely that the signal is indeed :key[absent].
-This is not coincidental, and hints at the strong link between SDT and decision making based on maximum likelihood and the likelihood ratio :cite[@Creelman2015;
+This is not coincidental, and hints at the strong link between SDT and decision making based on maximum likelihood and the likelihood ratio :cite[@Creelman2015; @Peterson1954].
+In fact, the early work on SDT usually expressed the bias as
-@Peterson1954].
-In fact, the early work on SDT usually expressed the bias as <span class="math-var">β</span>, in terms of the likelihood ratio of signal and noise :cite[@Peterson1954;
+<span class="math-var">β</span>, in terms of the likelihood ratio of signal and noise
-@Tanner1954].
-It was only later that :key[c] was introduced and suggested as a better measure of response bias for most purposes :cite[@Ingham1970; @Macmillan1990; @Stanislaw1999].
+:cite[@Peterson1954; @Tanner1954].
+It was only later that :key[<span class="math-var">c</span>] was
+introduced and suggested as a better measure of response bias for most purposes :cite[@Ingham1970;
+@Macmillan1990; @Stanislaw1999].